0024t/OverBot.js/README.md

 # How to install

 First install node.js.
-Then, run setup1.bat, setup2.bat and setup3.bat It will download and install depencies, you must wait.
+Run setup.bat.
 Then type in your bot token as asked.
+Check is there is a space at the end of Token.txt.
+Remove then if yes.
 Now you can run the bot by using run.bat

-Finally, go to http://localhost:8080/rest/index and start the bot !! (or stop it lol).

-NEVER CLOSE THE COMMAND PROMPT MANUALLY ( You can try but be ready ) !!

 Have fun !!